denizetkar/alpha-chess/docs/training.md

 ### 1.2.
 Neural Network Training Loop

 - **Batch Sampling:** Periodically, batches of experiences are sampled from the replay buffer.
-- **Reinforcement Learning Algorithm:** Proximal Policy Optimization (PPO) will be used to train the neural network.
-PPO is a policy gradient method that is known for its stability and performance.
+- **Reinforcement Learning Algorithm:** The neural network is trained using a combination of policy and value losses, inspired by AlphaZero's approach.
-- **Loss Function:** The total loss function will be a combination of three components:
+- **Loss Function:** The total loss function is a combination of three components:
-  - **Policy Loss:** A cross-entropy loss between the neural network's predicted policy and the MCTS-derived policy from the replay buffer.
+  - **Policy Loss:** A cross-entropy loss between the neural network's predicted policy (logits) and the MCTS-derived policy from the replay buffer.
 This encourages the network to mimic the strong moves found by MCTS.
   - **Value Loss:** A mean squared error (MSE) loss between the neural network's predicted value and the actual game outcome.
 This trains the network to accurately predict the game result.
-  - **L2 Regularization:** Applied to the network weights to prevent overfitting.
+  - **L2 Regularization:** Applied to the network weights (typically via the optimizer's `weight_decay` parameter) to prevent overfitting.
-- **Optimizer:** An Adam optimizer (or similar adaptive learning rate optimizer) will be used for gradient descent.
+- **Optimizer:** An Adam optimizer is used for gradient descent.
-- **Learning Rate Schedule:** A decaying learning rate schedule will be implemented to fine-tune the training process as it progresses.
+- **Learning Rate Schedule:** A decaying learning rate schedule can be configured to fine-tune the training process as it progresses.
+Supported types include:
+  - `cosine_annealing`: Uses `torch.optim.lr_scheduler.CosineAnnealingLR` for a smooth decay.
+  - `exponential`: Uses `torch.optim.lr_scheduler.ExponentialLR` for an exponential decay.

 ### 1.3.
 Checkpointing and Resumption